melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 val actionFromJs : int -> action option
 ```

-The `{ jsConverter = newType }` payload can also be passed to `@bs.deriving`
+The `{ jsConverter = newType }` payload can also be used with
-attribute when working with polymorphic variants.
+polymorphic variants.

 ### Records

 #### Accessing fields

-Use `@bs.deriving accessors` on a record type to create accessors for its record
+Use `@bs.deriving accessors` on a record type to create accessor functions
-field names.
+for its record field names.

 ```ocaml
 type pet = { name : string } [@@bs.deriving accessors]